wqureshi1991/Interview-Tests/README.md

 # First fork the repository in your github account.

 # Simple yet elegant exercise
 Create a simple yet elegant form in any technology stack of choice.
+In this repository we have added HTML form with style and HTML.
+Use the same.
 In this repository there are 2 sample templates attached.
 They are just for illustration purpose.
 You may use them, but feel free to use something else.

 # Features
  - As a guest I want to see a UI form for Open Standard Fixed Deposit
- - As a guest I want to see the form with following fields.
+ - As a guest I want to see the form (Use HTML in the HTML folder with same style) with following fields.
 	- Debit Account Number*
 	- Amount Deposit*
 	- Type of Deposit*